udacity/machine-learning/projects/capstone/proposal_project_description.md

-# Machine Learning Engineer Nanodegree
-## Specializations
+# Content: Specializations
-## Capstone Proposal and Capstone Project
+## Project: Capstone Proposal and Capstone Project

 ## Capstone Proposal Overview
 In this capstone project proposal, prior to completing the following **Capstone Project**, you you will leverage what you\'ve learned throughout the Nanodegree program to author a proposal for solving a problem of your choice by applying machine learning algorithms and techniques.
 A project proposal encompasses seven key points: